MaJerle/stm32-cube-cmake-vscode/README.md

     "isDefault": true
 }
 ```
-Another nice featured *Build Project* task parameter is `"problemMatcher": ["$gcc"],` set to GCC, which means that terminal output is parsed against GCC standard format and in case of warnings or errors, it will display nice messages in *Problems* view.
+Another nice *Build Project* task parameter is `"problemMatcher": ["$gcc"],` set to GCC, which means that terminal output is parsed against GCC standard format and in case of warnings or errors, it will display nice messages in *Problems* view.
 ![VSCode - Tasks.json file](docs/images/vscode-10-tasks-1.png)

 We reached at the end of CMake configuration and build setup.